Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: Limitations

 \section{Limitations}

 Our method notably enhances the inference performance of LVLMs by effectively addressing hallucination issues.
-In the CMVED module, we mitigate spurious inter-modality correlations by selectively masking value vectors based on the magnitude of attention weights.
+In the IMD module, we mitigate spurious inter-modality correlations by selectively masking value vectors based on the magnitude of attention weights.
 However, the magnitude of attention weights may not fully capture the causal relevance between text and visual tokens.
 Developing a more refined selection mechanism could enable a more accurate estimation of distorted distributions, further improving performance.

-Additionally, since IMCCD does not enhance the visual encoder’s ability to extract and represent relevant knowledge from images, its effectiveness remains constrained by the grounding capability of the visual encoder.
+Additionally, since CMAC does not enhance the visual encoder’s ability to extract and represent relevant knowledge from images, its effectiveness remains constrained by the grounding capability of the visual encoder.
 Future work will explore these directions to achieve more robust and comprehensive improvements.